rambleraptor/api-linter/docs/rules/0122/camel-case-uris.md

 # HTTP URI case

-This rule enforces that the HTTP URI pattern only uses camel case for word separation, as mandated in [AEP-122][].
+This rule enforces that the HTTP URI pattern only uses kebab-case for word separation, as mandated in [AEP-122][].

 ## Details

-This rule scans all methods and ensures that the `_` character is not present in the URI.
+This rule scans all methods and ensures that the `_` character and no uppercase letters are present.

 ## Examples